Nonlinear Filtering with Brenier Optimal Transport Maps: Numerical results

 Our first numerical experiment serves as a proof of concept and demonstrates the sample efficiency of the OT approach when the likelihood becomes degenerate.
 Specifically, we consider the task of computing the conditional distribution of a Gaussian hidden random variable $X \sim N(0,I_n)$ given the observation

 where $\odot$ denotes the element-wise (i.e., Hadamard) product.
-This observation model is specifically selected to produce a bimodal posterior.
-We present the results for $n=2$ because the difference between OT and SIR was not significant when $n=1$.
+This model is specifically selected to produce a bimodal posterior.
+We only present the $n=2$ case since the difference between OT and SIR was not significant when $n=1$.

 The first numerical results for this model are presented with a noise standard deviation of $\lambda_w=0.4$ in Fig.~\ref{fig:squared_not_SNR}.
 The top left panel shows the initial particles as samples from the Gaussian prior distribution.
 The bottom left panel shows the pushforward of samples from $P_X \otimes P_Y$ via the block triangular map $S(x,y)=(T(x,y),y)$, in comparison to samples from $P_{XY}$, verifying the consistency condition (\ref{eq:T-constraint-joint}) for the map.
 Then, we pick a particular value for the observation $Y=1$ (as shown by the dashed line) and present the histogram of (transported) particles in comparison with the exact conditional density.
 It is observed that both OT and SIR capture the bimodal posterior, while EnKF falls short since it always approximates the posterior with a Gaussian.